 Forging dies is required to properly mold metal.
 With the help of forging die the malleable metals are pressed.
 It is used for heavy jobs and large production.

 The forging dies are very important for different operations.
 There are commonly two operations Open Die forging and Closed die forging.

-Open Die Forging: Open die forging in which there is no such die used to encase the metal and providing free flow everywhere except the metal meets the die.
+Open Die Forging: Open die forging in which there is no such die used to encase the metal and provide free flow everywhere except the metal meets the die.
 It is used for very large parts jobs.
 In open die forging the blacksmiths do not use tangs to grip the workpiece, It is held by other heavy tools.

 Closed Die Forging: Here there is a die that works is to encased the metal when hammered or pressed against the workpiece, The workpiece metal flows and fills the cavity because the metal is at maximum temperature.

 Press is another type of tool used for providing excessive pressure to the metal to get desired shape and size.
 The major advantage of this is that it can be forged once the entire product.

 The press is available in two types: Mechanical Press and Hydraulic Press Forging.